 For more information, check out this fact sheet from the American Occupational Therapy Association: Occupational Therapy in Early Intervention: Helping Children Succeed

 This post is part of the Functional Skills for Kids series.
-Check out all of the bloggers who are participating and learn more about the series by clicking on the link or the image above.
+Check out all of the bloggers who are participating and learn more about the series.

 For more information on the components and considerations related to Dressing, stop by and see what the other Occupational Therapists and Physical Therapists on the Functional Skills for Kids team have to say: